 Newel posts

-Newel posts are the large posts found at the foot and top of a staircase, although they will also be found at key points, such as where there is a change in direction.
+Newel posts are the large posts found at the foot and top of a staircase, although a newel post may also be found at key points, such as where there is a change in direction.

 Newel caps

 These are simply the top section of a newel post and are primarily decorative.
-They may be a simple square shape or more intricately carved.
+A newel post cap may be a simple square shape or more intricately carved.

 Balusters or spindles